 The only problem with using an aloe vera directly from the plant is that it can irritate some people like myself.
 Therefore, you might want testing a small amount of that gel first before fully treating.
 However, commercial aloe vera gel is what I use now with aloe listed as the first ingredient.

-Lavender is another of these healing house plants that I highly recommend.
+Lavender is another of these beneficial house plants that I highly recommend.
 Inhaling its herbal scent helps calm, assist with better sleep and provide a pleasant relaxing fragrance.
 It also is quite lovely for your decor with its purple flowers against the green leaves.

 Besides health benefits, what else I love about lavender is how it can protect clothing from moths.
 What I do is dry some to make sachets to stick in my pillowcase, the drawer with woolens or lingerie.
 You can also dangle a sachet in your closet, which I also do for extra protection and adding that lovely aromatic scent.